pradyGn/zoof/README.md

-# zoof
+# zoof (v1.2)

 Zoof is a clean, and optimized implementation of a decoder-only Transformer language model in PyTorch.
-It follows the GPT architecture with modern enhancements for training stability and performance.

 ## ⚡ Key Features

-- Pre-Norm Architecture: Applies `LayerNorm` before self-attention and MLP blocks (standard in GPT-2/3) for better gradient flow and training stability.
+- Pre-Norm Architecture: Applies `RMSNorm` before self-attention and MLP blocks for better gradient flow and training stability.
+- Rotary Positional Embeddings (RoPE): Uses `RoPE` in each attention block replacing learnt positional encoding from zoof v1.
 - Flash Attention: Automatically uses PyTorch's `F.scaled_dot_product_attention`, leveraging Flash Attention kernels when available for efficient $O(N^2)$ computing.
-- Weight Tying: Shares weights between the token embedding layer and the final output logic head, reducing parameter count.
 - Smart Initialization: Implements a specific weight initialization strategy (scaling projections by $1/\sqrt{2L}$) to stabilize variance in deep residual paths.
-- Optimizer Groups: Custom parameter grouping for AdamW to apply weight decay only to 2D tensors (embeddings, matmuls), skipping biases and layer norms.
-- HuggingFace Integration: Inherits from PyTorchModelHubMixin for easy saving/pushing to the HF Hub.
+- Extensive Pre-training: Trained on approximately 59 Billion tokens from the `FineWeb-Edu` dataset.

 ## ☁️ Run on Google Colab